logux/client/README.md

 ### Add Logux to Project

 This project use npm package manager.
-So your need webpack or Browserify to build single JS bundle for browser.
+So your need webpack or Browserify to build single JS bundle for browsers.

 Install Logux Client: